Leather jackets and denim jeans have long been worn together and jeans first featured in our catalogues as long ago as 1958.

-These denim jeans are made to our own specifications, each pair are entirely sewn by one pair of hands.
-The fabric we have chosen is very special, the finest 15oz, right hand twill, rope weave indigo denim, produced on 70-year-old machines in Okayama, Japan.
-The 15oz denim fabric is heavier than most jeans you will find and only 50 metres a day can be made.
+These denim jeans are made to our own specifications, the fabric we have chosen is very special, the finest 15oz, right hand twill, rope weave indigo denim, produced on 70-year-old machines in Okayama, Japan.
+This 15oz denim fabric is heavier than most jeans you will find and a maximum of only 50 metres a day is produced.

-The 15oz denim fabric is crafted in Okayama using indigo rope-dyed yarn which is then woven on 70-year-old machines with a daily maximum capacity of only 50 metres.
-The fabric is then cut to our patterns and sent to Mr Kuniyoshi for assembling at his workshop where he sews each pair himself, just as each of our leather jackets is made by a single machinist.
+The fabric is then cut to our patterns and sent to Mr Kuniyoshi in Okinawa for assembling at his workshop, where he sews each pair himself, in the same manner that each of our leather jackets is made, by a single machinist.

 The logo's are applied at a small Okinawa embroidery shop which began decorating souvenir jackets for servicemen at the nearby US base during the Vietnam war.
 It was here, in 2013, that LL's Derek met Mr Kuniyoshi, the Jeans maker by chance.
 Mr Kuniyoshi recognised the jeans Derek was wearing and they got chatting, after, they visited Mr Kuniyoshi's nearby workshop where Derek was so impressed by the quality of his sewing and quality that we asked decided to make jeans together.

 The Pocket bags feature a hand-embroidered Lewis Leathers logo